Events Calendar

 Features & Amenities

 - Located on a peninsula jutting out from the north shore of Cedar Lake, this picturesque site is treed with White and Red Pine.
-This cabin has four bedrooms (which sleeps 10 people), a living room with a wood burning stone fireplace, and a kitchen.
-Modern conveniences include a propane stove, fridge, and lights, and vault toilets are found a short walk away.

 - The cabin has fire extinguisher, wash basin, metal pail, shovel, broom, dust pan, bunks with mattresses (some bunkbeds), table and chairs, and an outside closed-in toilet.